chaukhoa97/portfolio-v2/docs/Libraries/react-query.md

 useQuery({queryKey: ['todos', todoId], queryFn: () => fetchTodoById(todoId)})
 ```

+## Why using React Query instead of `useEffect`?

+Let's say we have a parent that has many children, 2 of them need the same data on the server.

+- Having the data fetching in them via `useEffect` will have the same fetch called two times.
+- But lifting the state up by having the data fetching at the parent level (which later can be passed to the 2 children via `props`) might cause all other children, who don't care about the data, rerender whenever the parent update its state from the data fetching result.

+React Query **caches** the data, so we don't need to have concern about fetching the same data in mutiple components.

 ## `status` vs `fetchStatus`

 - `status: 'pending' | 'error' | 'success'`: **Do we have any `data` or not**?